-David climbing semi-final of Boulder World Cup Munich 2017 – (c) Frank Brandenburger
+David climbing in the semi-final of the Boulder World Cup in Munich 2017 – (c) Frank Brandenburger

 In this article (in German, published in Süddeutsche Zeitung) David argues for a reform of the controversial doping control system ADAMS.
 When translating the text into English here, David shortened it in some parts and added more detailed information in some other places.

 The controls (urine and blood tests) in ADAMS can be carried out unannounced daily between 6 a.m. and 11 p.m.
 There ist not enough consideration given to personal circumstances, although the National Anti-Doping Agency in Germany (NADA) must be informed months in advance of David’s daily availability.
 David has also been announced that Weiterlesen →

 Recently we’ve worked with our shoe sponsor Scarpa on a little film showing us training in and around our home base Zurich with our coach Urs Stöcker.
 We are filmed while training together in the gym, on a local rock project in Amden, Urs is interviewed and we share our personal thoughts about the world of climbing.
 Well, there is not much more to say about this but to hit that play button underneath to have an own look onto this.
 We hope You like it and don’t forget to activate the English subtitles in the player settings.
 Leave a comment and let us know what You think about it Cheers David and Ruben